The art of the retrospective

 Having an Agile mindset means we are constantly inspecting and evolving our practices.
 Our teams don’t retain current practices for their own sake.
 For example, how we manage meteors (P1 outages) in future might be different from what we do today (expediting the outage into the Scrum), if the project’s needs dictate a change.
 If a team’s Scrum board isn’t providing the value it used to, we change it so that interacting with it is meaningful to the team.

-We also innovate with new practices that are not part of the formal Agile process but which are very much in the spirit of Agile as practiced at Boost.
-We hold a developers’ retrospective, a fortnightly session for all of Boost’s developers to share ideas and work together to improve our software craftsmanship, which has produced fascinating goals that have had a real impact on the developers across all our projects.
+We also innovate with new practices that are not part of the formal Agile process but which are very much in the spirit of Agile.
+For example, we hold a developers’ retrospective every two weeks.
+These are a chance for all of Boost’s developers to share ideas and work together to improve our software craftsmanship.
+They have produced fascinating goals that have had a real impact on the developers across all our projects.
 We also regularly get input from the teams as to what motivates them on an intrinsic level, and how Boost can support those motivating factors for them.

 A final example reflects our passion for design combined with our understanding of Agile values and principles.
-We have developed a successful and unique approach to synchronising UX and design with the rhythm of Agile, ensuring design resource is ready when the team needs it while allowing design to respond to developments in the project as it proceeds.
+We have developed a successful and unique approach to synchronising UX and design with the rhythm of Agile.
+This ensures design resource is ready when the team needs it.
+As a result, design can respond to developments in the project as it proceeds.
 This approach has developed over time with a lot of changes being generated from our retrospectives.

 We are constantly improving our Agile craft because we understand that Agile is a mindset, not just a methodology.